Royals vs. Reds Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has collected 63 hits with nine doubles, four triples, 10 home runs and 14 walks.
-He has driven in 28 runs with 21 stolen bases.
+- Witt Jr. has recorded 64 hits with nine doubles, four triples, 11 home runs and 14 walks.
+He has driven in 30 runs with 21 stolen bases.

 Witt Jr. Recent Games